malaikannan/malaikannan.github.io/_posts/2017-07-18-why-use-non-linear-functions-in-deep-learning.markdown

 When there are lot of non-linear functions why use only the above ones ?
 Because the derivatives of these functions are easier to compute which is how Deep Learning algorithms learn.
 Non-Linear functions are called Activation functions in Deep Learning world.

+Thanks to Dr Jacob Minz suggestion to add explanation about [Universal Approximation Theorem](https://en.wikipedia.org/wiki/Universal_approximation_theorem).
+Universal Approximation Theorem says that when you introduce simple non-linearity between affine layers, you'll be able to approximate any function to any arbitrary degree (as close to that function as you want).
+If there is a pattern in the data, the neural network will "learn" it given enough of computation and data.

 You can read more about the Activation functions in [wiki](https://en.wikipedia.org/wiki/Activation_function).
 Who writes better about Neural Networks than Chris Olah.
 Refer to his [blog](http://colah.github.io/posts/2014-03-NN-Manifolds-Topology/) for further reading.